 1. Determine the type of squad you’ll be

-When you think of a cheerleading team, your mind probably goes to sideline cheerleading at football or basketball games.
+When you think of a cheerleading team, your mind probably goes to sideline cheerleading at football games or basketball games.
 Although this is a popular option, it’s not the only type of cheerleading that exists.

-Choosing your squad type is the initial step to creating your team, as each type has its own style, level of athleticism and focus.
+Choosing your squad type is the initial step to creating your team, as each type has its own style, level of athleticism, and focus.

-• School cheerleading is for athletes within a certain school district and is available for middle and high schoolers.
+- School cheerleading is for athletes within a certain school district and is available for middle and high schoolers.
 High school has a Junior Varsity (JV) and a Varsity team where athletes must participate in tryouts.
 They cheer for their school teams during the year and have few competitions.
-The focus is on learning cheers, chants and basic stunts for sideline cheering and half-time shows.
+The focus is on learning cheers, chants, and basic stunts for sideline cheering and half-time shows.

 2. Decide on a name, logo, and colors